RobotOptimist/macivor/content/blog/betrayal-of-acquisition.md

 We're being acquired by a huge multi-billion dollar company.

 They do the same thing as us, they're a consultancy with locations across world.
 They have shareholders and regional vice presidents.
-Our former executive tell us that their benefits are better.
+Our former executive tells us that their benefits are better.
 He strongly implies that the offer letters will be enticing.
 Also,

 "We can get the contracts we were too small to pursue.
 We can win!"